lacoperon/KnowlesBot/README.md

 The project itself, at this point in time, is in an early stage.
 I'm just profiling out exactly what I want to build, and setting up Continuous Integration and Build Scripts so that I can more efficiently work on this in the months to come.

+### Implemented Stuff
+  * Role / State tracking via Redis
+  * Kitty Image Sending (TODO: Add an RNG component, sending more than one type of Kitty)
+  * Secret Functions to Promote People to Different Roles (IE DJ, Admin)
+  * whoami function to give your state, role and Facebook ID

 ### Current Ideas to Implement in the future:

   * Timers and Reminders